James B. Grace

-James Benjamin Grace, aka James Grace, Jim Grace (born October 6, 1951) is a senior research scientist with the U.S. Geological Survey.
-Formerly he was a professor at Louisiana State University and associate professor at the University of Arkansas.
-He is an ecologist whose work has focused on science methodology, particularly the use of structural equation modeling as a means of investigating complex, system-level hypotheses.
+James Benjamin Grace (born October 6, 1951) is a senior research scientist with the U.S. Geological Survey.
+Formerly, he was a professor at Louisiana State University and an associate professor at the University of Arkansas.
+He is an ecologist whose work has focused on science methodology, most notably the development of a new, expanded paradigm and set of procedures for causal investigations.

 Early life and education

-Grace grew up in the Appalachian Mountains near Matewan, West Virginia until he was 13 years old.
-He attended Riverside Military Academy in Gainesville, Georgia from the 8th to 12th grades before attending Presbyterian College in Clinton South Carolina for his undergraduate studies.
-During his Master of Science work at Clemson University he received an Oak Ridge National Fellowship to conduct research at the Savannah River National Laboratory.
+Grace grew up in the Appalachian Mountains near Matewan, West Virginia, until he was 13 years old.
+He attended Riverside Military Academy in Gainesville, Georgia, from the 8th to 12th grades before attending Presbyterian College in Clinton South Carolina, for his undergraduate studies.
+During his Master of Science work at Clemson University, he received an Oak Ridge National Fellowship to conduct research at the Savannah River National Laboratory.
 During his PhD studies at Michigan State University, he was supported by the Department of Energy while conducting research at the W.K.
 Kellogg Biological Station.

 Research and career

 Grace is an ecologist known for his work in science methodology, especially integrative methods for quantitative analysis.
 His early work focused on species interactions, leading to his first book project (Perspectives on Plant Competition, Grace and Tilman 1990), which resolved a major controversy about competitive strategies.
 This later led Grace to introduce meta-modeling to the field of statistical ecology as a means of operationalizing multi-dimensional concepts.

-The second half of Grace’s career has focused on exploring and promoting the utility of causal networks as a framework for integrative analysis (as discussed in his 2003 book Analysis of Ecological Communities and his 2006 book, Structural Equation Modeling and Natural Systems).
-His applications of these methods have spanned the range from wetlands to deserts, from the arctic to the tropics, from trophic cascades to the design of cities, and have included the effects of fires, hurricanes, and changes in climate.
+The second phase of Grace’s career focused on exploring and promoting the utility of causal networks as a framework for integrative analysis (as discussed in his 2003 book Analysis of Ecological Communities and his 2006 book, Structural Equation Modeling and Natural Systems).
+His applications of these methods have spanned the range from wetlands to deserts, from the arctic to the tropics, from trophic cascades to the design of cities, and have included the effects of fires, hurricanes, and climate change.
 Pursuit of a reconciliation of competing theories related to productivity-diversity interrelations led Grace and collaborators to the resolution of a 40-year debate through the testing of integrative hypotheses (Grace et al. 2016 Nature).

+In 2024, Grace developed a new science paradigm that expands the evidence that can support causal interpretations, and in the process, resolves a 120-year debate related to causal methods (Grace 2024).
+This new paradigm replaces the popular “Causal Inference Paradigm” from statistics with an “Integrative Causal Investigation Paradigm” that incorporates results from mechanistic, statistical, and dynamic studies, showing how to build transportable causal knowledge.